Find out what is happening in Pocklington and Market Weighton this week

 Nunburnholme

 TOTTERDOWN HILL FARM: Start your Christmas celebrations with a Wine Tasting Evening, from 7pm to 10pm, sample a range of quality mystery wines and guess which ones our hosts are describing; a hearty supper will be served.
 Tickets are £25 per person and include the wine tasting and supper.
-Places are limited so book now to avoid disappointment on 01759 304311.
+Call 01759 304311 to book a place.

 2 December